 One of the most popular Warsaw attractions is the Royal Castle.
 This baroque palace was the residence of the Polish monarchs.
 Royal Castle is located in the Castle Square, at the entrance to the Warsaw Old Town.
-During the WWI, the castle was the seat of the German government in Poland.
+During WWI, the castle was the seat of the German government in Poland.
 From 1926 until 1939, this was the residence of the Polish president.

 In 1939, Nazis burned and looted the castle, and in 1944, the castle was almost destroyed.
 The reconstruction of the palace started in 1971 and was completed in 1988.
-The Royal Castle of Warsaw became the part of UNESCO’s World Heritage Sites list in 1988.
+The Royal Castle of Warsaw became part of UNESCO’s World Heritage Sites list in 1988.
 Nowadays, the mansion is being used as a museum and represents the center of Polish history and culture.

 Visit Warsaw’s museums

 One of the most visited Warsaw points of interest is its museums.
-During your visit, you can visit Warsaw Uprising Museum, POLIN Museum of the History of Polish Jews, Polish Army Museum, National Museum in Warsaw, Fryderyk Chopin Museum, Gestapo Headquarters Museum, Czar PRL – Life under Communism Museum, Marie Curie Museum, Warsaw History Museum, etc.
+During your visit, you can visit the Warsaw Uprising Museum, POLIN Museum of the History of Polish Jews, Polish Army Museum, National Museum in Warsaw, Fryderyk Chopin Museum, Gestapo Headquarters Museum, Czar PRL – Life under Communism Museum, Marie Curie Museum, Warsaw History Museum, etc.

 The majority of museums are dedicated to polish history during WWII, to the suffering of the Jews during the war, but also to recognized Polish artists and scientists like Marie Curie and Fryderyk Chopin.